Centrelink is a government agency that provides income support and other assistance to older Australians.

 Carer or Family Members Who Live in Primary Residence

-Details of any carers or family members who live in he primary residence.
+Details of any carers or family members who live in the primary residence.

 Aged Care Decisions cannot organise an Assets and Income Assessment on your behalf.
 You will need to contact Centrelink to organise an Assets and Income Assessment.

-The completed Form will need to be filled in, signed and returned to Centrelink or to the DVA together with all the required supporting documents.
+The relevant form must be filled in, signed and returned to Centrelink or to the DVA together with all the required supporting documents.

 If the form is returned prior to entering a residential care service, the initial fee notification advice will be valid for 120 days unless there is a significant change in circumstances.